Investing In the Everyday Economy

 First, are the founders looking to redesign or just improve a current solution?
 Improvement is linear and incremental.
 Redesigns look more like step-function shifts, requiring founders to approach problems very differently.
 Sometimes, it isn’t obvious from the start that the company will lead to a redesign, but it’s very much part of the company’s Golazo.

 Second, we get excited about companies that are redesigning the everyday.
 We think of this as products that are highly habitual, or that consumers interact with on a daily basis.
-Sunrise, a calendar app we invested in from our first fund, was used every single day by millions of consumers prior to their acquisition by Microsoft.
-Slack and Dropbox are used every single day by their business customers.
-And companies like Casper or Renoviso enable purchases that may not happen very often, but are products that you will interact with every single day in your home.
+WHOOP, a personal fitness tracking device and subscription that was recently valued at over $1.2 billion, is used every single day by millions of consumers to better understand their health.
+Slack and Zoom are used every single day by their business customers.
+And companies like Peloton enable purchases that may not happen very often, but are products that you will interact with every single day in your home.

 Third, we look for companies that we think are relevant to everyday people.
 This means something a little different depending on whether you are talking about consumer businesses or B2B products, but our belief is that the biggest and most impactful companies will need to be ones that redesign the lives of mass consumers or large populations of business users.
 It’s not surprising that the biggest ecommerce companies of the last few years — Wayfair, Chewy, Dollar Shave Club, and Jet — were all mass market focused businesses, not ones targeting niche or luxury consumers.